theNumberWorks/numberworks_website/numerical_cognition.md

     </div>
     <div class='medium-6 columns'>
         <h3><a href="williams_syndrome.html">Numerical abilities in Williams syndrome</a></h3>
         <p>It was already known that mathematical abilities are impaired in Williams Syndrome.
 Looking closer at this impairment we found a surprising dissociation.
-While a typical person living with Williams Syndrome can easily tell what is 6x8, they have problem deciding whether 9 or 2 is the bigger.<br><br>
+While a typical person living with Williams Syndrome can easily tell what 6x8 is, they have problem deciding whether 9 or 2 is the bigger.<br><br>

 <a href="williams_syndrome.html">Read more</a></p>
     </div>